asjad895/GENAI/RAG/Readme.md

 ### Indexing Pipeline
 1. **Load PDF**: Load the PDF document for processing.
-2. **Extract Markdown Content**: Extract structured markdown content from the PDF.
+2. **Extract Markdown Content**: Extract structured markdown content from the PDF(Docling)
-3. **Create Chunks**: Split the extracted content into smaller, manageable chunks.
+3. **Create Chunks**: Split the extracted content into smaller, manageable chunks(Docuemnt based ,late chunking).
 4. **Create Vectors**: Convert the chunks into vector representations using an embedding model.
 5. **Store in ChromaDB**: Save the vectors in ChromaDB for efficient retrieval.

 ### Generation Pipeline
 1. **Query Input**: Receive a user query.
 2. **Check Chat History**: If chat history exists, rephrase the query using an LLM for better context understanding.
+  - selects only last 3 turn as in real world most of the time in docs related conversation we dont need older conversation.
 3. **Generate Retrieval Queries**: Create new queries optimized for retrieval.
 4. **Concurrent Search**: Perform a concurrent search in the vector database (ChromaDB) using the generated queries.
 5. **Retrieve Unique Chunks**: Fetch unique and relevant chunks from the database.